justinwj/Visio-Diagram-Generator/README.md

 - Rebuild after edits: `dotnet build -c Release`
 - To test the CLI without Visio COM automation, set `VDG_SKIP_RUNNER=1`.
 - For CLI smoke tests, re-run the command in the quick start section using your scenario-specific JSON.

+## Paging Planner Reference
+The pagination summary printed by the CLI and the associated diagnostics metrics are documented in `docs/PagingPlanner.md`.
+Review that guide when tuning thresholds, interpreting fixture output (`render-fixture.ps1`), or onboarding new team members to the segmentation heuristics.

 ## Samples
 - Corridor-aware routing sample: `samples/m3_dense_sample.json`